rbur0425/youtubevideosummarizer/readme.md

 - Python 3.8+
 - [ffmpeg](https://ffmpeg.org/download.html) installed on your system
 - Claude API key from Anthropic
-- YouTube API key (optional, enhances metadata retrieval)
+- YouTube API key (optional, enhances metadata retrieval but not required)

 ### Setup with Virtual Environment